lauriz007/AssessmentCenter/README.md

 # DanskeBank Assessment Centre

 This is a demo sample for preparation of assessment center.
-Checkout this repository and load index.html with Chrome Browser (Tested with 74.0.3729.131 version).
+Open index.html with Chrome Browser (Tested with 74.0.3729.131 version).
 Other browsers should work as well, but please use Chrome.

+# Requirements for the task
+  - You have to fork this repository.
+If you do not have Github user, please create it.
+  - Once you cloned the repository checkout or download all the files.
+Then open index.html with Chrome Browser.
--  Once you have opened index.html push the button "Load Task 1";
+  - To load the task push the button "Load Task 1"
--  Follow the instructions and try run the code as well as test solution.
+  - Try solve it by finishing the function.
+  - Before saving it try "Test solution" - it will exacute sample test.
--  Try implement solution and save it.
+  - Save it.

-For additional preparation find out how to commit/make branches/clone repository on Github.
+  - In order to publish the solution you have to create a "solution" branch from the master.
+  - Then take your saved file and commit/push to the solution branch.
+  - That it!

+ If you do not have experience with Git and Github try additionaly prepare on the topics how to
+ * Clone repository
+ * Create branch
+ * Commit/Push code